 Hopefully, you have been staying fit in the off-season so that getting back on the summer recreating track isn’t too hard.
 The options for summertime fun are nearly endless.
 If there is a new sport that you have always wanted to try, each summer is a new opportunity to do so.
 The following are some of our favorite summertime activities:

 Just like any other time of the year, outdoor adventures and sports come with a certain amount of risk.
-Make sure that you and your adventure buddies are prepared to handle, whatever nature may throw your way with our outdoor safety tips for summer.
+Make sure that you and your adventure buddies are prepared to handle whatever nature may throw your way with our outdoor safety tips for summer.

 Being informed about the kind of weather that you will encounter on your outdoor adventures can help to prevent possible dangerous incidents from occurring.
 Being weather wise is more than just knowing whether or not to pack a rain jacket.

 Stay up to date by tracking the active fires in the areas that you tend to recreate in and explore.
 Often times there will be little sign of smoke in the air or news coverage about wilderness areas that have recently experienced a wildfire.
 Whether you are intending on going on a day hike or a multi-day backpacking trip, the dangers of a fast spreading wildfire are high in the summer months.

 Flash floods are appropriately named because they are commonly not anticipated.
 When recreating in canyons and high walled areas, it is wise to be hyper aware of rain clouds and incoming storms.
 Flash floods can occur within minutes and the force behind the moving water has the ability to wash away anything in its path.
 They start and dwindle out within minutes leaving behind a path of destruction and mud.
 Before heading out into canyonlands, make sure to let others know where you are headed or engage your GPS device so that you can be easily found in the event of a flash flood.
 You can keep your ankles protected from potential snake bites while exploring the desert and a GPS device when purchasing the new technological smart boots.